 This compares to an average rate of 4.23% currently on offer by challenger banks such as Heritage Bank, IMB Bank and Suncorp among others.

-RELATED: Australia’s biggest insurers offer deferred payments to coronavirus impacted small businesses
+RELATED: Australia’s biggest insurance providers offer deferred payments to coronavirus impacted small businesses

 For more information about the financial impact coronavirus is having on Australian individuals and businesses, check out our wrap article for a comprehensive list of related news stories and useful information.